pulakkala320-coder/AI-Assistant-For-PC-/README.md

 IF you run this file Frist of all create a vertual env and activate it then run this comund "pip install -r requirement.txt " after all dependency install you can run it by this comund " python agent.py console".

+IF YOU WANT  JARVIS [ V3.2]

+       -> SOME ADVANCE FEATURE <-

+1. WHATSAPP CHAT & SENT 📤 [ HINDI / ENGLISH/   BENGALI  ]

+2. INSTAGRAM CHAT & 📤 [ HINDI/ ENGLISH/ BENGALI]

+3. SCREEN SHOOTS

+4. WRITE PROGRAMS [ PYTHON ONLY]✨

+5. EMAIL WRITING [ AND SENT]

+6. SCREEN READ

+7. VOLUME   & BRIGHTNESS  CONTROL [ ONLY FOR LEPTOP]

+8. WORKING ACCURACY UPTO 75%

+9. OBVIOUSLY, THE FULL VERSION WILL INCLUDE ALL THE FEATURES. [ JARVIS V3.0]

 FOR MORE INFORMATION DO FOLLOW MY INSTAGRAM @pulak_61